cafe-tech/catalogia_wpf/readme.md

 Catalogia

-Catalog System Demo App for a Catalog System POC.
+Catalog System Demo App
-Uses WPF.
-LINQ.
+Uses WPF, LINQ.

+Notes:

 Edit the ViewModel file for the connection string.
 For database scripts, see catalogia_sql.